FAQs

 • Upper front teeth protrude excessively over the lower teeth or are bucked

-• Upper front teeth cover the majority of the lower teeth when biting together (deep bite)
+• The upper front teeth cover the majority of the lower teeth when biting together (deep bite)

-• Upper front teeth are behind or inside the lower front teeth (underbite)
+• Furthermore, the upper front teeth are behind or inside the lower front teeth (underbite)

 • The upper and lower front teeth do not touch when biting together (open bite)